atomiv/atomiv.github.io/_pages/framework/08-system-admin/01-overview.md

 ### Documentation

 Keeping records of computers, borrowing, software, licenses, failures, hardware, servers (physical and virtual), open and closed ports, IP addresses, passwords, etc.

+### Software

+It excludes software that consumes more resources in the background, checks CPU usage, and resets software that uses it too much.

+  memory usage and, if necessary, clears the cache or increases it if it is necessary for some processes to use more memory.

+You should check the list of processes in the table in the task manager that still exist after shutdown and that additionally consume resources.